 These “Port Fans” come from svHotwire — a company owned and run by a couple of cruisers who still live aboard.
 On high speed, the fans will move about 4 times as much air as a computer fan.
 Depending on which way you turn it, it will either pull outside air in or — my favorite use for it — exhaust the galley or head.
 You can bungee it to a port or you could Velcro it into place — either way, it’s easily removed when the weather turns bad.
 And there’s no hole in the boat to leak!

 These are good for places where you have just a small space to mount a fan — it’s about 5″ square versus an 8″ diameter for the Caframo fans — and less than half as deep.
 It’s quieter than the Caframo, too — although I wouldn’t call the Caframo fans noisy.
-The downside is that it’s a little more expensive (about $10) than the Caframo and moves about half as much air — but it is rated to last about 8 years in continuous use and our experience with the Caframo is that they died after 5 years of “usually on” use.
+The downside is that it’s about the same price as the Caframo and moves about half as much air — but it is rated to last about 8 years in continuous use and our experience with the Caframo is that they died after 5 years of “usually on” use.

 By the way, if you ever Google for svHotwire, remember to include the “sv” at the beginning or else you’ll get the travel site!

-I replaced our 2 dorades with these mini solar vents.
-Get fresh air with no amp draw. http://shop.hunterowners.com/prod.php?17329
+I replaced our 2 dorades with mini solar vents.
+Get fresh air with no amp draw.

 Regarding the mini vents, I made covers for them when we are running a/c for long periods.
 Could also put covers on them if concerned about sea passages.
 Had them for 2 years and still running great.